 Your Assignment of Phone Numbers

-The phone numbers, or phone lines, that come standard with these plans give you the option of picking between local numbers and toll-free numbers.
-In either case, customers can reach your business and have their calls sent through an Automated Attendant to be routed to the proper individuals set as users in your phone plan.
+The phone numbers, or phone lines, that come standard with our phone plans give you the option of picking between local numbers and toll-free numbers.
+In either case, customers can reach your business and have their calls sent through an Automated Attendant.
+This routes calls to the proper individuals set as users in your phone plan.

 You can always change your phone numbers as you see fit, and add new numbers to your account if necessary.
 Phone numbers can be used with multiple marketing campaigns, supplemented with information like prepends, and tracked for usage within our Advanced Call Reports tool.